luxjoshyua/FullStackOpen/README.md

 The repo is based on a course held at the Department of Computer Science, University of Helsinki, in collaboration with Open University.

-It introducs fullstack modern JavaScript-based web development, primarily focusing on building Single Page Applications with React that use REST APIs build with Node.js.
+It introducs fullstack modern JavaScript-based web development, primarily focusing on building Single Page Applications with React that use REST APIs built with Node.js.

 Specific subjects are:

-- React,
+- React
-- Redux,
+- Redux
-- Node.js,
+- Node.js
-- MongoDB,
+- MongoDB
-- GraphQL,
+- GraphQL
-- TypeScript,
+- TypeScript
-- React Native,
+- React Native
 - GitHub Actions
 - Docker